mattfeng/hsf/2016/isengard_fixed/README.md

 +++ exited with 173 +++
 ```

 It appears that they are using some sort of anti-debugging technique which prevents us from attaching a debugger to the process.
-One of the most common of these techiques is self-debugging, also known as **ptrace anti-debugging**.
+One of the most common of these techniques is self-debugging, also known as **ptrace anti-debugging**.
 The idea is that ``ptrace`` can only be run on a binary once, so if the program executes ``ptrace`` on itself, then no debugger can do so.
 We see that this is the case with this binary, as it calls ``ptrace`` on itself.
 We can get around this by supplying the binary with a fake ``ptrace``, however.

 **fake.c**
 ```c